 Diverse Hedging Options and Excellent Guidance

 This review of Lumon, Lumon Pay or Foreign Currency Direct (the brand’s prior identity) is intended to explain the pros and cons of Lumon for personal, business and institutional money transfer needs.
 We focus on the important aspects like Lumon’s fees and exchange rates, licensing and regulation, feedback from existing customers, and the level of service Lumon provides.
-To view other companies like Lumon, check our top money transfer companies list.
+To view other companies like Lumon, see our list of ther top money transfer companies.

 Lumon / Foreign Currency Direct FAQ